coffeecodeconverter/VB.Net-Lib-SysCrypto/README.md

 Originally created for a flexible **software licensing system**, but useful across many domains including telemetry, authentication, diagnostics, and hardware binding.

 ---
+# 🔐 Sample Application
+The Project comes with an .exe that demonstrates using all of the functions for various tasks.
+Making it easy to learn how to integrate this module into your existing projects.
+It includes demonstrations on generating licenses, either as .LIC files or using serial keys.

+---

 ## ✅ Requirements